Annoyance is at the top when in dialogue with an inept respondent. People tend to lose their temper when their intentions are not grasped correctly.

 People no more buy merely anything that is available in the stores.

-Rather, they take deep thought as to define what exactly they want to buy.
+Rather, they take deep thought to define what exactly they want to buy.

 They have intentions to shop for an event, for an activity, for a place, for a cause, etc. They define their essentials along with a suitable element.

 For instance, one would set out to shop if one requires an outfit for an upcoming event.
-And that is their purpose of shopping.
+And that is their purpose in shopping.

 You must give customers a chance to communicate freely, just as they would speak without any barriers and most importantly, the search engine must provide them unique eCommerce feature to get them their desired results.
 Only then the customers will revisit the website.

-Think as if the shopper is talking to a salesman while explaining his need and expectations.
+Think as if the shopper is talking to a salesman while explaining his needs and expectations.

 Customers tend to fill the search tab with what’s there in their minds.
 Seriously, yes!